oddstream/gosol/README.md

 Fourth, there is a version in C that uses the Raylib game engine and uses Lua to script the game variants.
 The design was good, but has problems with scaling cards.

 Fifth, there was this version in Go, using the Ebiten game engine, with help from gg/fogleman.
-The design is way better than the original attempt in Go, and allows the option for scripting games.
+The design is way better than the original attempt in Go, allows the option for scripting games, and has sharp graphics.

 Sixth, there was a complete rewrite in Lua + the LÖVE game engine.
 It replaced the second version, runs on Android/Linux/Windows, and is available in the Google Play Store.
-It has some problems with fuzzy card graphics.
+LÖVE is really good, but my implementation has some problems with fuzzy card graphics.

 ## Acknowledgements